 What will happen during surgery?

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
 You may be given an antibiotic to help prevent an infection.
 Your surgeon may insert a scope through your urethra to check the location of your fistula.
-He will place a stent in each ureter to protect them during surgery.
+A stent will be placed in each ureter to protect them during surgery.
 Your surgeon will make an incision around the fistula.
 The fistula will be cut out or sewn closed.
 The outside walls of your vagina and bladder will be separated.
 Your surgeon will close the incision with stitches.
-He may put bandages soaked with antibiotic medicine in your vagina to help prevent infection.
+Bandages soaked with antibiotic medicine may be placed in your vagina to help prevent infection.

 - If your surgery is done through your abdomen, your surgeon will make an incision under your belly button.
-He will cut the wall of your bladder away from your vagina and remove the fistula.
-He may put a suprapubic catheter through your abdomen and into your bladder before it is closed.
+The wall of your bladder will be cut away from your vagina and the fistula removed.
+Your surgeon may put a suprapubic catheter through your abdomen and into your bladder before it is closed.
 The catheter is used to drain your urine and may stay in place for up to 3 weeks.
 You may also need a drain to remove extra blood and fluid.
 The incision will be closed with stitches.